Jpatt6899/python-challenge/README.md

 Hello!

-This repository contains 2 codes for 2 csv files.
+This repository contains 2 codes that will each analyze a csv file.

 Pypoll- This code allows you to interate through a list of voter results.
 It will pull a final result summary that includes total results, each canidate's results summary and the winner.
 This code will also export to a new csv file .